top of page

 Pregnant woman making notes, list in diary or notebook.
 Closeup pregnant belly of expectan

-Preparing for birth and parenting
+Preparing for parenting and the 4th Trimester

 Nothing truly prepares you for the first few weeks and months after birth - often referred to as the “4th Trimester.”
-While many women have a birth plan (that often changes), very few have a recovery plan in place.
+While many women and parents-to-be have a birth plan (that often changes), very few have a recovery plan in place.
 Yet preparation during this time can make a significant difference to your physical and emotional wellbeing.

-This extended consultation offers personalised, evidence-based medical advice to help you feel more confident and supported as you transition into new parenthood.
+This extended 60 minute consultation offers personalised, evidence-based medical advice to help you feel more confident and supported as you transition into new parenthood.

 Topics are tailored to your unique needs and may include: